Jaguar E-Pace plug-in hybrid review 2023 | The Car Expert

 Summary

 The Jaguar E-Pace is a bit of a mixed bag.
-It’s more enjoyable to drive than most small SUVs, and its compact size makes it easy to live with on UK streets (and in UK parking spaces).
+It’s definitely more enjoyable to drive than most small SUVs, and its compact size makes it easy to live with on UK streets and in UK parking spaces.
 But the relatively poor turning circle is annoying if you regularly need to manouevre in tight spaces.

 The level of standard kit is good, particularly the safety equipment, compared to its rivals.
 Of course, it will never win a value-for-money contest against a Skoda or MG, but the little Jaguar is not really competing in that segment of the marketplace.